 Breaking it Down

-According to the DSM-V, each category of depression has a certain “criteria” that one has to meet.
+According to the DSM-V, each category of depression has specific “criteria” to meet.
 I am not here to argue with the authors of this book.
-Frequently, I have had to pull this book out to see things and I do use it as a solid guide.
-Yet, no 2 people who struggle with mental illness are the same.
+Frequently, I have had to pull this book out to see things, and I use it as a solid guide.
+Yet, no two people who struggle with mental illness are the same.

 As I got older, things got harder.
 My grandpa died when I was 14.
-That was the first death, of someone I loved, so I took it hard.
-So hard, in fact, that I was physically ill.
+That was the first death of someone I loved, so I took it hard.
+So hard that I was physically ill.
 I remember having to stay at Susie and Frank’s house (my “other” parents) during most of the mourning time.
-It was just too much for me and I didn’t know how to properly process it all.
+It was just too much for me, and I didn’t know how to process it properly.

-I remember one time that my sister and I were in the car with my mom.
-That was a moment that I was so deep in my sadness I couldn’t see out.
+I remember when my sister and I were in the car with my mom.
+That moment was so deep in my sadness that I couldn’t see out.
 I looked at Martha and said something eluding to suicide.
-That is the one and only time I remember her smacking me across the face.
+That is the only time I remember her smacking me across the face.

-The look in her eye was fear and now, as an adult, I can see that.
-I remember her asking me what Granny would think, how mom could go on if I chose that path.
+The look in her eye was fear; now, as an adult, I can see that.
+I remember her asking me what Granny would think and how mom could go on if I chose that path.
 Her tears flowed freely.
 Again, I was fiercely loved.
-I just couldn’t see it because of this haze that I lived in.
+I couldn’t see it because of this haze that I lived in within my mind.
 Never have I spoken or thought that again.
 Her face is burned in my mind.
 We went for ice cream after that interaction.
 From that point on, we never spoke of it again.

 Diagnosis, Sort of

-At that time, I was diagnosed with chronic high blood pressure (ran about 240/120), high cholesterol, Meniere’s Disease, and clinical depression.
-Good times were had by all!
+At that time, I was diagnosed with chronic high blood pressure (which ran about 240/120), high cholesterol, Meniere’s Disease, and clinical depression.
+All had good times!
 I was shocked, as were my parents.
-The meds for the “medical” part of it started but the mental part, I was told to buck up and be quiet.
-There really wasn’t anything they could do for me.
+The meds for the “medical” part started, but I was told to buck up and be quiet for the mental aspect.
+There wasn’t anything they could do for me.
 I would be fine.

 Let’s Add to our Fun

-When I was 20, I placed myself in a spot where I should have never been.
+When I was 20, I placed myself where I should have never been.
 Now, that does not mean that what happened was something I brought on!
-It was an active choice of another and I have lived with that for a long time.
+It was an active choice of another, and I have lived with that for a long time.

 Depression, self-doubt, blame, shame, and all the other negative words you can think of piled on top of me.
 For YEARS I blamed myself.
 Like I could not function.
-I felt dirty, unworthy, unlovable all because of an action of another.
+I felt dirty, unworthy, and unlovable all because of an action of another.
 It was horrible.
-I truly do not know how Big Daddy fell in love with me.
-Honestly, it was horrible.
+I genuinely do not know how Big Daddy fell in love with me.
+Honestly, it wasn’t very good.

-One day, after I had had Victoria, I got up the nerve to call a crisis center.
-It was totally anonymous and before the land of caller id.
-I knew that I could safely call, relive everything, and get a straight answer.
-My family knew nothing, my husband knew nothing, I kept this to myself for YEARS.
+One day, after I had had V, I got up the nerve to call a crisis center.
+It was anonymous and before the land of caller id.
+I knew I could safely call, relive everything, and get a straight answer.
+My family knew nothing.
+My husband knew nothing.
+I kept this to myself for YEARS.

 I used all my words.
 Then I used more words.
 I can recount every detail like I was reading a book.
 There is also no more emotion attached to it.
 I had completely detached myself from this memory.

 I will be forever thankful for the person on the other end of the line.
-Thankfully, I have been able to heal emotionally, talk openly, and get the help that I needed.
+Thankfully, I have been able to heal emotionally, talk openly, and get the needed help.
 If you EVER need to go through YOUR scenario, please call 1.800.656.4673 for 24/7 help!